Tati-Prado/Digit-Recognizer_Capstone_ICL/README.md

 Here's a brief overview of the repository:

+- Inside `digit-recognizer.zip`:
   - `train.csv`: The training set provided by the competition.
   - `test.csv`: The test set for which you need to predict the labels.
   - `sample_submission.csv`: A sample submission file in the correct format.
 - `ICL_Digit_Recognizer.ipynb`: Jupyter notebook containing the code for the project.
-- `model.h5`: Saved model weights after training.
+- `mnist_model.h5`: Saved model weights after training.
 - `requirements.txt`: A text file listing the project's dependencies.
+- `Datasheet_ModelCard.pdf`: Containing Datasheet for the MNIST Dataset and Model Card for the Digit Recognizer Model.

 ## Models and Techniques Used